rlivsey/ember-mapper/README.md

 ## TODO

-* Ajax, you know, the main point of the plugin...
+* Tests for stores
 * Validation
 * Lifecycle states
 * Lazy RecordArray like Ember Data
+* Non-embedded associations, I've not needed them yet
 * Use a state machine for lifecycles instead of properties
-* Non-embedded associations

 ## Quick Overview